 Each box of all-natural drink mixes contains individual single-serving packets that are waterproof.
 This makes it really easy to carry a few servings with you during a training session or event.
 We've heard of triathletes and swimrunners carrying a packet in their wetsuit so they have one handy right out of the water.

 The low-calorie effervescent tablets come in tubes.
 These are more weight/space efficient per serving and so make them a good option for anything where that matters, such as self-supported, multi-stage events.

-4) The osmolality ("the concentration" in laymen's terms)
+4. The osmolality ("the concentration" in layman's terms)

 We send our products to an independent lab for analysis to make sure they’re suitably hypotonic (in other words, a lower concentration than your blood) so that you can absorb them nice and fast (you can read more about why this is important here).

 - PH 1000 = 163 mmol/kg

 - PH 500 = 48 mmol/kg

 - PH 1000 = 77 mmol/kg

 - PH 1500 = 113 mmol/kg

 That's compared with an osmolality of ~295 mmol/kg for the plasma in your blood.